giovancombo/DLA-Labs/lab2/README.md

 I've chosen to use `DistilBERT` to gain a better understanding of how **BERT** models function.

 **BERT** models (including DistilBERT) have a special [CLS] token prepended to each latent representation output from a self-attention block.
 I will use this token directly as a representation for addressing my subsequent tasks.

+Code for this exercise can be found in the `main31.py` script.

 ### Exercise 3.1: Training a Text Classifier
 An important decision in this process is the selection of an appropriate dataset for the task.
 After looking at the [text classification datasets on HuggingFace](https://huggingface.co/datasets?task_categories=task_categories:text-classification&sort=downloads), one standout option is [*ag_news*](https://huggingface.co/datasets/fancyzhx/ag_news).
 This dataset is of moderate size and features multi-class classification of global news, with 4 perfectly balanced categories: *[World, Sports, Business, Sci/Tech]*.